alandoyle/alandoyle.com/content/en/posts/2022-08-30-site-update.md

 # Updates

+2025-05-23 - Cloudflare menu layout has changed, so updated instructions on where to find the new Pages location.
 2023-10-12 - Cloudflare site layout has changed, so updated instructions on where to find the new Pages location.